-- 47% of Americans cite health care as their greatest economic concern.(27) - Medical bills are the No. 1 cause of bankruptcy in the United States.
-(28) - For older Americans, healthcare costs represent the second-largest expense, behind housing.(29)
+47% of Americans cite health care as their greatest economic concern.(27) Medical bills are the No. 1 cause of bankruptcy in the United States.
+(28) For older Americans, healthcare costs represent the second-largest expense, behind housing.(29) BENEFITS INFORMATION Short-Term & Long-Term Disability Short-Term: Depending on your plan, you may have access to short-term disability (STD) benefits.
+Long-Term: Your plan's long-term disability (LTD) benefits are designed to provide you with income if you are absent from work for six consecutive months or longer due to an eligible illness or injury.
+HEALTH Source: Sempra SPD (4) What Happens If Your Employment Ends Your life insurance coverage and any optional coverage you purchase for your spouse/domestic partner and/or children ends on the date your employment ends, unless your employment ends due to disability.

-Your AT&T Benefits

-What Happens If Your Employment Ends

-Your life insurance coverage and any optional coverage you purchase for your spouse/domestic partner and/or children ends on the date your employment ends, unless your employment ends due to disability.
 If you die within 31 days of your termination date, benefits are paid to your beneficiary for your basic life insurance, as well as any additional life insurance coverage you elected.
 Note:

-- You may have the option to convert your life insurance to an individual policy or elect portability on any optional coverage. - If you stop paying supplementary contributions, your coverage will end. - If you are at least 65 and you pay for supplemental life insurance, you should receive information in the mail from the insurance company that explains your options. - Make sure to update your beneficiaries.
+You may have the option to convert your life insurance to an individual policy or elect portability on any optional coverage.
+If you stop paying supplementary contributions, your coverage will end.
+If you are at least 65 and you pay for supplemental life insurance, you should receive information in the mail from the insurance company that explains your options.
+Make sure to update your beneficiaries.
 See the SPD(4) for more details.

-If you aren't sure about finances after a job loss, read our e-book

-"How to Survive Financially after a Job Loss"
+If you aren't sure about finances after a job loss, read our e-book "How to Survive Financially after a Job Loss